CortisolAI/cortisol/README.md

     pip install cortisol

+If you have an Apple M1 CPU, we suggest installing using Poetry as a dependency management.
+Otherwise, the underline gevent library may not work.

 ## Getting started

 First things first!
 We need a RESTful service and so you'll need to do the following steps: